 Left-Only Power Meters

 In the last several years, new power meters have been introduced that do not measure power from both legs.
 Rather, they measure left leg power only.
 These left-only power meters take your left leg power and double it, in order to derive your total power.
-The two most common types of left-only power meters are crank arm-based and pedal-based power meters.
+Crank arm-based and pedal-based are the two most common types of left-only power meters.
 With a left-only crank arm-based power meter, the user simply swaps their current left side crank arm for a new, power equipped on.
 With left-only pedals, you buy a new set of pedals with only the left pedal having a power sensor.

 In general, left-only power meters are cheaper than their total power counterpart.
 The reason is easy enough to understand.
 Fewer sensors and strain gauges means cheaper to buy.
 In addition, they are often quick and easy to install.
 For example, a left-only crank arm-based power meter like the 4iiii PRECISION or Stages can be installed in about 10 minutes.